- How will Wyoming handle Medicaid renewals after the pandemic?

 Still no Medicaid eligibility expansion in Wyoming

-Wyoming is among only a dozen states where Medicaid still has not been expanded, and the state continues to refuse federal funding that would allow it to expand coverage to about 34,000 low-income residents (this had been pegged at about 19,000 people as of 2019, but the COVID pandemic has increased the number of people with low incomes).
+Wyoming is among only a dozen states where Medicaid still has not been expanded, and the state continues to refuse federal funding that would allow it to expand coverage to about 19,000 low-income residents.

 The majority of Wyoming residents support Medicaid expansion, and Democratic state lawmakers, along with former Governor, Matt Mead, (a Republican), have spent years pushing for Medicaid expansion.
-But Republican lawmakers, who hold an overwhelming majority in both legislative chambers, have steadfastly refused to expand Medicaid eligibility in Wyoming.
+But Republican lawmakers, who hold an overwhelming majority in both legislative chambers, have thus far refused to expand Medicaid eligibility in Wyoming.

-There were hopes that might change in 2020 and again in 2021, but that did not come to pass.
-But as described below, Medicaid expansion legislation is again under consideration in Wyoming in 2022, for the eighth time in the last decade.
+There were hopes that might change in 2020, 2021, 2022, and again in 2023, but that did not come to pass.
+As described below, Medicaid expansion legislation was again under consideration in Wyoming in 2023, for the ninth time in the last decade.
+Wyoming House Revenue Committee Chair, Rep. Steve Harshman (R, Casper), now supports Medicaid expansion, after steadfastly rejecting it in prior years, and shepherded the bill through committee early in 2023.
+But the measure died soon thereafter, without ever getting a reading on the full House floor.

 As of June 2021, 68,493 people are enrolled in Medicaid/CHIP programs in Wyoming, which was 1% higher than enrollment had been in 2013.
 As of 2019, Medicaid enrollment in Wyoming had been 20% lower than the 2013 level, but enrollment in Medicaid has increased nationwide during the COVID pandemic, even in states that have not expanded Medicaid eligibility under the ACA.

-Joint Revenue Interim Committee again pushes for Medicaid expansion in the 2022 session
+Joint Revenue Interim Committee pushed for Medicaid expansion in the 2022 session

 Senate committee approved Medicaid expansion in 2021, but it did not advance after that